lemonade-hq/LMDFloatingLabelTextField/README.md

 ### Manually

-Copy `LMDTextField` folder to your project.
+Copy `LMDFloatingLabelTextField` folder to your project.
 Enjoy.

 ## Customizable Properties